BMW i5 review - refined and good to drive

 Electric motor, drive & performance

 The BMW i5 does a good job at inspiring confidence in its driver.
-The eDrive40 is only available in M Sport or M Sport Pro trims, so you get a suspension that’s 8mm lower than that of the base-level versions offered in other markets, for a sportier feel.
+The eDrive40 is now available in base-model Sport Edition trim, but going for M Sport or M Sport Pro trims, you’ll get suspension that’s 8mm lower for a sportier feel.
 The ride is on the firm side, but it’s still comfortable, and the suspension does a great job of keeping body movements in check.
 Grip levels are enormous and the steering feels light yet accurate, if not as involving as existing BMW customers will be used to.
 Ultimately, the weight of the battery means it doesn’t feel as agile as other versions of the 5 Series, but compared to a Mercedes EQE, it’s streets ahead.
 The powertrain in the eDrive40 sends 335bhp to the rear wheels, and for most buyers, the smooth, brisk acceleration will be more than enough.

 For even sprightlier performance, though, there’s the M60 xDrive, which has 592bhp and four-wheel drive thanks to an extra motor on the front axle.
 This model feels devastatingly quick, while the four-wheel drive configuration means it has lots of traction and grip.
 Again, though, while it’s good to drive and feels balanced enough, the extra weight of the batteries is noticeable compared to the 5 Series.